act-cms/adiabatic-expansion-data-analysis/02_adiabatic-expansion/README.md

-Lesson 01: Lesson Title
+Lesson 02: Adiabatic Expansion of Gases
 =======================

-The purpose of this lesson is to (brief description of lesson here).
+The purpose of this lesson is to examine results from a dynamical version of the Clement-Desormes experiment to determine the heat capacity ratio of gases through Python analysis and statistical mechanics.

 ## Lesson Information